-In the case of regular data $u_{0}, f, g$, Ogawa \cite{Og} and Funaki gave an expression of the solutions to (${\cal E}$) in particular cases using a stochastic version of the classical characteristic method.
-Kunita \cite{K1} made a systematic use of this method--by exploiting the theory of stochastic flows-- to study the solution of nonlinear first order partial differential equations.

-For simplicity, we suppose first that $a^{0}=b^{0}=0$ and $f=g=0$.
-Let us denote by $\phi_{t}(x)$ the flow associated to the stochastic differential equation
+In the case of regular data $u_{0}, f, g$, Ogawa \cite{Og} and Funaki \cite{Fu} gave an expression of the solutions to (${\cal E}$) in particular cases using a stochastic version of the classical characteristic method.
+Kunita \cite{K1} made a systematic use of this method --- by exploiting the theory of stochastic flows--- to study the solution of nonlinear first order partial differential equations. \\ We suppose first that $a^{0}=b^{0}=0$ and $f=g=0$ and denote by $\phi_{t}(x)$ the flow associated to the stochastic differential equation

-Then if the initial condition is $C^{1}$, Kunita \cite{K1} showed that the equation $({\cal E})$ has a unique global solution $u(t,x)$ in a strong sense, namely
+Then if the initial condition is $C^{1}$, Kunita \cite{K1} showed that the equation (${\cal E}_{S}$) has a unique global solution $u(t,x)$ in a strong sense, namely:

-and furthermore, $u(t,x)=u_{0}(\phi^{-1}_{t}(x))$.
-Funaki showed that the last expression gives a solution in a weak sense (for a similar equation that (${\cal E}$) with boundary conditions).